ENaveen98/naveen-elango-professional/content/home/about.md

 active: true
 author: admin
 ---
-I completed my undergraduate studies from the Department of Mechanical Engineering at **Indian Institute of Technology Madras**.
-I am currently working as a **Product Manager** at Paytm (#1 Mobile Payments App in India) in India.
+I am currently a Master's student at **Columbia University** in their Management Science and Engineering program, with over 2 years of work experience in both a product manager as well as a technical developer role.
+My professional experience includes working as a **Product Manager** at Paytm (#1 Mobile Payments App in India) and prior to that working in one of the most competitive industries as a **Quantitative Researcher** at Trexquant Investments (Hedge Fund).
+I **love building things** from scratch and hence have a steep inclination towards Product Management and my interests lie broadly in the areas of Advertising Technology (AdTech), Artificial Intelligence and Cloud Computing.

-My interests lie broadly in the area of **Artificial Intelligence** and **High Performance Computing**.
-I have worked on several projects involving a mix of concepts such as Deep Learning, Natural Language Processing and Computer Vision.
-You can find my projects in the sections below.
+Apart from these I like to indulge in creative artforms, such as painting, sketching, and more recently abstract photography.
+You can find more details and some of my interesting works in the sections below.

-I have completed several industrial internships during my undergraduate education of which a few are a Summer Internship at AB-InBev, the world's largest brewer, and as a Global Alpha Researcher at Trexquant.